Trauma-Informed Practices to Support Learning & Wellness

-Hope 4 The Wounded is dedicated to equipping, encouraging, and empowering educators and child advocacy professionals with doable, practitioner-developed social-emotional learning strategies & trauma-informed practices for mental and social wellness through the following offerings:
+Hope 4 The Wounded is dedicated to equipping, encouraging, and empowering educators, child advocacy professionals, & community organizations with doable, practitioner-developed social-emotional learning strategies & trauma-informed practices for mental and social wellness through the following offerings:

 - Professional Development Training for Schools & Organizations